Rhidian12/CustomContainer/README.md

 # CustomContainer

+### Changelog
+[17/03]: Someone gave me the wonderful suggestion that `std::vector` reallocates by (approximately) doing `newCapacity = currentCapacity * 2`, the CustomContainer now does the same thing.
+A more detailed explanation about the benchmarking has been added.

 ### The Goal
 I started this small project with the hope of being able to make my own version of `std::vector` and possibly even improve it.